June 6, 2019

 Diet and exercise can help reduce your stress and make you more productive at work.
 Eating a healthy and balanced diet along with the daily recommended exercise can help you feel energized and ready to tackle whatever tasks come your way.
 Maybe even consider adding some superfoods into your diet for an extra energy boost.
 This energy will help you get through your work and increase your productivity.
 No need to spend hours staring at your work wondering what to do, hop-to-it!

-Stress can really take it’s toll on the body and when it gets out of control, can have some seriously harmful effects.
+Stress can really take its a toll on the body and when it gets out of control, it can have some seriously harmful effects.
 We don’t want this to happen to you.
 Get your post-it notes out, take 5 minutes to meditate, keep active, and maybe sing some Hakuna Matata.

-We hope that these tips help you de-stress a little bit at work and that now you can’t stop singing Hakuna Matata (because I can’t)!
+We hope that these tips help you de-stress a little bit at work!